The genuine ioloServiceManager.exe file is a software component of System Mechanic by iolo technologies, LLC.

 by iolo technologies (www.iolo.com).

-Description: IoloServiceManager.exe is not essential for the Windows OS and causes relatively few problems.
+Description: IoloServiceManager.exe is not essential for Windows and will often cause problems.
 IoloServiceManager.exe is located in a subfolder of "C:\Program Files".

 Recommended: Identify ioloServiceManager.exe related errors